European-XFEL/Karabo/doc/library/guiServer.rst

 ..
 [2.16.0] Introduced in Karabo 2.16.0 to support User authentication.
 .. [depr_2.16.0] Deprecated in Karabo 2.16.0: "username" transporting the "clientId" of the GUI Client instance deprecated.  "clientId" and "clientUserId" used to send the id of the GUI Client (host and PID) and the Id of the user running the GUI Client (for non-authenticated logins).
 Access Level only transmitted from the server to the client as a result of token validation; otherwise the GUI Client adopts the access level selected by the user at login time.
 ..
 [2.20.0] Introduced in Karabo 2.20.0 to support temporary sessions on top of User Authenticated sessions.
+..
+[3.0.0] Introduced in Karabo 3.0.0 to provide session duration information to a connected GUI Client.
+3.0.0 enforces a maximum duration to the login session.